elastic/connectors/scripts/testing/README.md

 ### Hygiene of use
 Since the CLI creates virtual machines in GCP it's recommended to keep them running only when you need them.
 Let's save some trees 🌳🌳🌳.
+In case of pipeline errors check if your VM is still running `gcloud compute instances list` and then delete it manually `gcloud compute instances delete <your-vm-name>`